microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

         Online already identifies hosts based on the URLs of their WOPI endpoints.
 This value is only used for logging purposes.

+        ..  deprecated:: 2016.01.12
+            This property is now ignored by Office Online.

     HostNotes
         A **string** that is used by the host to pass arbitrary information to Office Online.
 Office Online will ignore this string if it does not recognize its contents.
 A host must not require that Office Online